beelang/introduction-to-beelang/README.md

 Introduction
 ============

-This book acts as an introduction to the programming language named Dragon.
-The Your First Program chapter will teach you how to write your first Dragon program.
+This book acts as an introduction to the programming language named bee.
+The Your First Program chapter will teach you how to write your first bee program.
 It's perfect for people new to programming.
 More advanced programmers will want to skim that chapter.

-Dragon is an language focusing on simplicity in written intent.
+bee is an language focusing on simplicity in written intent.
 It's goals are threefold:

   1. Be unsurprising.
   2. Make compartmentalization easy.
   3. Strive to allow building complex things that can rest on simple foundations.

-In more dry terms Dragon:
+In more dry terms bee:

-  - Dragon has actors
+  - bee has actors
-  - Dragon has immutability
+  - bee has immutability
-  - Dragon has functions
+  - bee has functions
-  - Dragon has streams
+  - bee has streams
-  - Dragon has objects
+  - bee has objects

 Here's what a labeling a value looks like: